 You should make your payment through webpay or, if you are unable to pay online, by credit or debit card.
 We encourage this as bank drafts and cash can be easily lost during your travels.

 Please go to the finance cash desk in University House (on the ground floor).
-The desk is open weekdays 10.00am—4:00pm (3:00pm on Fridays).
+The desk is open weekdays and specific times will be available in September.

 You should really try to avoid late arrival as this will negatively affect your studies.
 Your term start date and the last date for registration is included in your offer letter.

-If you can't avoid arriving later, you'll need to fill in the late registration form.
-If you'll be staying in university accommodation, you'll also need to contact the Student Housing team to let them know you'll be arriving later.
+If you can't avoid arriving later, you will need to let us know.
+There will be a way of letting us know closer to the time of Registration.
+If you will be staying in university accommodation, you'll also need to contact the Student Housing team to let them know you'll be arriving later.